Skip to main content

 Section 4913.01 | Definitions.

-...As used in this chapter: (A) "Aggrieved person" means a person with duties and obligations under sections 153.64, 3781.27, and 3781.28 to 3781.32 of the Revised Code and divisions (A) and (B) of section 3781.26 of the Revised Code and who is directly involved with or impacted by the alleged compliance failure, as identified in the request for inquiry, of another person with duties and obligations under sections 153....
+...As used in this chapter: (A) "Aggrieved person" means a person with duties and obligations under sections 153.64 and 3781.25 to 3781.32 of the Revised Code and divisions (A) and (B) of section 3781.26 of the Revised Code and who is directly involved with or impacted by the alleged compliance failure, as identified in the request for inquiry, of another person with duties and obligations under sections 153.64 and 37...

 Section 4913.03 | Safety Registration.

-...(A) Each utility, excavator, developer, and designer who participates in the one-call notification system shall register with the public utilities commission and pay a safety registration not to exceed fifty dollars annually, which the commission may lower if the commission determines lowering the registration to be necessary.
+...fication system shall register with the public utilities commission and pay a safety registration not to exceed fifty dollars annually, which the commission may lower if the commission determines lowering the registration to be necessary.
 The commission shall administer and oversee the registration process.
-Failure to register s...
+Failure to register shall result in a fine of not more than two thousand five hundred dollars.
+(B) The commiss...

 Section 4913.05 | Request for imposition of fine or penalty.